pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 These commands, often called *seleneses*, tell Selenium what to do.
 For now, just notice how everything you do in the browser is recorded.

 Back to the page, it now presents the first exercise.
-Let's make our test verify this.
+Let's verify this.
 We have some options to do it, for example:
 - We can check that the text *In this exercise, make the words "American Oxygen" bold* is shown.
 - We can check that the text box where we enter the solution is shown.
 - We can check that the button for revealing the answer is shown.

 Think about what is more convenient.
 The text can change in future revisions of the page, so maybe is not a good choice.
 The other two options sound like they should always be present at this point of the flow, maybe the text box more than the button for showing the answer (which could disappear under some conditions).
-For demonstration purposes, let's choose to verify the existence of the button anyway.
+However, for demonstration purposes, let's choose to verify the existence of the button.

-If we right-click the *Show me the answer* button and choose the *Show All Available Commands*, the following menu will be shown:
+If we right-click the *Show me the answer* button and choose *Show All Available Commands*, the following menu will be shown:

 ![Right Click Menu to Show Commands](https://raw.githubusercontent.com/pluralsight/guides/master/images/f77e3a8e-a3ca-475f-8920-52c992f06420.png)

 The context menu shows some suggested commands with parameters for testing the current element/page.
 There are three types of Selenium commands:
-- Actions are commands that do things like clicking buttons of links.
+- **Actions** are commands that do things like clicking buttons of links.
 If an Action fails for some reason, the execution of the current test is stopped.
-- Accessors examine the state of the application and store the results in variables, like *storeTitle*.
+- **Accessors** examine the state of the application and store the results in variables, like *storeTitle*.
-- Assertions check that the state of the application is as expected.
+- **Assertions** check that the state of the application is as expected.
 There are three types:
-    - *assert* that aborts the test when the assertion fails.
+    - **assert** that aborts the test when the assertion fails.
-	- *verify* that doesn't abort the test when the assertion fails, it just logs the failure.
+	- **verify** that doesn't abort the test when the assertion fails, it just logs the failure.
-	- *waitFor* that waits for some condition to become true (useful for testing Ajax applications).
+	- **waitFor** that waits for some condition to become true (useful for testing Ajax applications).
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 So let's choose *verifyElementPresent*.
 The Selenium IDE window will be updated to show this:

 ![Record Verification Command](https://raw.githubusercontent.com/pluralsight/guides/master/images/1f2c9c92-c809-4b5d-8585-ab395e3c95ce.png)

-However, the test isn't over.
-Let's do the exercise and make the words "American Oxygen" bold by surrounding them with `**`.
+Now let's do the exercise and make the words "American Oxygen" bold by surrounding them with `**`.
 Once we do this, the following popup will be shown:

 ![Input correct answer](https://raw.githubusercontent.com/pluralsight/guides/master/images/d7b8d4c8-8e49-4513-8a5b-851693c301cf.png)